Online shopping experience for 3D printed body parts

 - Post-bioprint (chemical stimulations)

-Inspired by Neri Oxman’s research on Material Ecology, I selected 3D printed clothes.
+Inspired by Neri Oxman’s research on Material Ecology, I further investigated 3D printed clothing process.
 According to Oxman, Material Ecology is “a design philosophy, research area, and scientific approach that explores, informs, and expresses interrelationships between the built, the grown, and the augmented.”
 I created a list of probing questions to better imagine this alternative future:

 - What if 3D printed clothes considered decay in its design?